opencord/voltha-helm-charts/README.md

 this environment can be found in JIRA via a [JIRA Issue Search](https://jira.opencord.org/issues/?jql=status%20not%20in%20%28closed%2C%20Done%2CResolved%29%20and%20labels%20in%20%28helm%29%20and%20affectedVersion%20in%20%28%22VOLTHA%20v2.0%22%29).

+### Small Kubernetes Deployments
+Kubernetes affinity is used to ensure the distribution of read-write core pods across the Kubernetes nodes in support of optimum high availability.
+While this *seems* to work for production sized Kubernetes clusters (2n+1 nodes, where n >= 1) on smaller Kubernetes deployments it may mean that members of a r/w core pair are scheduled on the same node, which may mean that on a smaller Kubnernetes deployment *true* high availability is not achieved.

 ## Pre-patchset submission Checks

 On patchset submission, jobs are run in Jenkins that validate the correctness